ruhulmus/basic-bash-shell-script-tutorial-example/README.md

 Few Basic exmaple of Bash Script.

-- **Executable Command:** To Make the file executable you need to run below command:
+- **Executable Command:** To Make the file executable, you need to run below command:

 ```chmod +x filename.sh ```